Office: 506R Humanities and Social Sciences BuildingPhone: 724-357-2274Email: Hanauer@iup.edu

 and qualitative research methodologies to explore various aspects of poetry reading in a first and second language.
 The main findings of this period of my research was the establishment of the basic genre characteristics of poetry reading and ways

-of poetry writing.
 The third period of my research on poetry was directed at developing ways in which poetry writing could be used as a research methodology.
-In a series of publications I developed the methodologies of poetic autoethnography and poetic
+In a series of publications I developed the methodologies of poetic autoethnography and poetic ethnography.
+These

 Hanauer, D. I. (2015).
 Measuring voice in poetry written by second language learners Written Communication, 32, 66-86